microsoft/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

 -   How to capitalize on load balancers to distribute load and ensure service availability.

--   How to implement a partner firewall solution to control traffic flow based on policies.
+-   How to implement Azure Firewall to control hybrid and cross-virtual network traffic flow based on policies.

+-   How to implement a combination of Network Security Groups (NSGs) and Application Security Groups (ASGs) to control traffic flow within virtual networks.

+-   How to leverage service endpoints to provide restricted access to Azure PaaS services.

 The result of this proof of concept will be an environment resembling this diagram: